 Alternatively, they can be inserted into small incisions, for instance, in the knee or abdomen.
 Surgery completed through a small incision and assisted with special instruments, such as the endoscope, is called keyhole surgery.

 Because modern endoscopy has relatively few risks, delivers detailed images, and is quick to carry out, it has proven incredibly useful in many areas of medicine.
-Today, tens of millions of endoscopies are carried out each year.
+Today,

 In this article, we will explain some of the types of endoscopy, why and how they are performed, the general procedure, and any potential risks.